 The Occupational Employment Statistics (OEWS) survey is a semi-annual survey measuring occupational employment and wage rates for wage and salary workers in nonfarm establishments.
 In November 2003, the OEWS survey changed from an annual survey of 7,000 establishments to a semiannual survey of 3,500 establishments.
 Currently, the OEWS survey samples 3,000 establishments in May and November of each year and, over 3 years, contacts approximately 18,000 establishments.
 The full three-year sample allows the production of estimates at fine levels of geographic, industrial, and occupational detail.

-The OES survey covers all full-time and part-time wage and salary workers in nonfarm industries.
+The OEWS survey covers all full-time and part-time wage and salary workers in nonfarm industries.
 The survey does not include the self-employed, owners and partners in unincorporated firms, household workers, or unpaid family workers.

 - Management occupations